-Start an Investment Club
+How to Start an Investment Club

 Investing in the stock market can seem a daunting proposition.
 But don’t sweat it.
 You’re in good company.
 Thousands upon thousands of investment clubs operate throughout the United States and around the world.
 What’s more, investing via an investment club isn’t a new idea.
 The investment club format has been around for decades.

 An investment club is the ideal place to find the answers to these questions.
-You already know that an Investment Club is simply a group of people who have gotten together not only for the purposes of investing money, but -- perhaps more importantly -- learning how to invest their money.
+You already know that an investment club is simply a group of people who have gotten together not only for the purposes of investing money, but -- perhaps more importantly -- learning how to invest their money.

-How Does a Club Work?
+How Does an Investment Club Work?

-- Attending each monthly meeting;
+1. Attending each monthly meeting;

-Most Clubs have two stated goals: First, to learn about investing in stocks; and second, to make a return on their investments (and that's the order of their priority, as well).
-However, the liquidation value (if you said, 'get me out of this Club and give me my money back') of most Clubs will often be less than the capital contributions of its members during the first year or two.
-That is to say, investing in the stock market is a long-term proposition, and you may only see your contribution increase in value after the first year or so of a Club's operation.
+Most clubs have two stated goals: First, to learn about investing in stocks; and second, to make a return on their investments (and that's the order of their priority, as well).
+However, the liquidation value (if you said, 'get me out of this club and give me my money back') of most clubs will often be less than the capital contributions of its members during the first year or two.
+That is to say, investing in the stock market is a long-term proposition, and you may only see your contribution increase in value after the first year or so of a club's operation.

-Most Club members also eventually begin their own individual portfolios, armed with the knowledge and skills they gain from belonging to the Club.
+Most club members also eventually begin their own individual portfolios, armed with the knowledge and skills they gain from belonging to the club.